Home

 The cost to microchip your cat at your local veterinarian is usually under $50USD.
 There is an additional minor fee to register your cat's chip ID number.
 This additional fee ensures that your cat's identification and your contact information are registered with as many shelters as possible, including those outside of your local area.

-Does It Work Everywhere?
+Does it Work Everywhere?

 And remember, just because your local animal shelter offers microchipping and microchip scanning, if your cat gets lost in an area that does not have scanning available, a safety collar and ID tag will be her only chance of making it back home to you.